Set image display properties

 3. On the Settings (light) toolbar, click Image collection explorer .

-The Image collection explorer pane will open and you will see options to sort, filter, and alter the listing of each input image in the image collection.
+The Image collection explorer pane appears with options to sort, filter, and alter the listing of each input image in the image collection.

-4. Optionally, if you need to find the input image you are looking for you can use the following options:
+4. If necessary, find the input image you are looking for using the following options:

-• Filters Filter —limit the visible images for selection by Area of interest or Attribute.
+• Filters Filter—Limit the visible images for selection by an Area of interest value or an Attribute value.
 If you choose Area of interest, you have the following options:

 If you choose Attribute, the fields in the attribute table will be the available options.

-• List settings List settings—shows which fields are visible in the list and whether thumbnails are visible.
+• List settings List settings—Shows the fields that are visible in the list and whether thumbnails are visible.

-• Sort by Sort by—allows you to sort by a field or by order.
+• Sort by Sort by—Sort by a field or by order.

 Caution:

-The selection of available input images will change depending on the option choices.
-It is possible to make a selection that will prevent any input images from being visible.
+The selection of available input images changes depending on the option chosen.
+It is possible to make a selection that prevents input images from being visible.

-5. In the Image collection explorer pane, specify which tool you want to use to review the input imagery.
+5. In the Image collection explorer pane, specify the tool to use to review the input imagery.
 The options are as follows:

-• View image details View item details—to review the metadata of the individual images.
+• View image details View item details—Review the metadata of the individual images.

-• Zoom to image Zoom to image—will pan and zoom the map to the selected image.
+• Zoom to image Zoom to image—Pan and zoom the map to the selected image.

-• Add image to map Add image to map—will add a version of the imagery layer to the map with the Lock mosaic raster rule applied.
+• Add image to map Add image to map—Add a version of the imagery layer to the map with the Lock mosaic raster rule applied.

-If you choose to Add image to map, an imagery layer will appear in the Contents pane and allow you to use that input image in your web map.
+If you choose Add image to map, an imagery layer appears in the Contents pane that you can use in a web map.

 Tip:

-To use this input image in other applications, you can choose to Save as to save the imagery layer as an item in your organization.
-It will appear in your and it will appear in your ArcGIS Online organization as an Imagery layer.
+To use this input image in other applications, click Save as to save the imagery layer as an item in your organization.
+It appears in your ArcGIS Online organization under Imagery layer.